awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/data-processing/configure-plugin.md

 1. Give the plugin **Name** and **Description**.
 2. Chose **Plugin Type**,
    - **Enrichment**: Plugin to add fields into event data collected by SDK (both Clickstream SDK or third-party SDK)
-   - **Transformation**: A plugin used to transform a third-party SDK’s raw data into solution built-in schema
+   - **Transformation**: A plugin used to transform a third-party SDK's raw data into solution built-in schema

 3. Upload plugin java JAR file.